Karyotyping (G-Banded) Service

 • Culture development is available for NK Cells, iPSCs, T-Cells, and whole blood

-• Counting: 30-40 cells, and microscope analysis of 20 metaphase spreads
+• Analysis of 20 metaphase spreads minimum

 Why Choose Our Karyotyping (G-Banded) Service?